Terrible Ted (bear): Wrestling

 After a hiatus, Ted returned to Maple Leaf Gardens on August 13, 1964, again defeating his trainer, Gene DeBois.
 He wrestled twice more at The Gardens in December, first winning a rematch with DeBois, then pinning Skunkman on New Year's Eve.
-After winning a couple of bouts in 1965 for Georgia Championship Wrestling, Ted wrestled for most of the rest of the sixties in Ontario and Alberta.
+After winning a couple of bouts in 1965 for Georgia Championship Wrestling, Ted wrestled for most of the rest of the 1960s in Ontario and Alberta.
 On Christmas Day in 1969, he returned to the United States to wrestle an exhibition match with Debois in Cleveland, Ohio.

 On October 15, 1971, Ted made his World Wide Wrestling Federation (WWWF) debut against The Beast at the Pittsburgh Civic Arena.
 Earlier that year, he wrestled for the first time in the Maritimes (Halifax) and California (where he defeated future WWWF Champion, Superstar Billy Graham).

 In 1972, during his stint in Roy Shire's San Francisco territory, Ted teamed with future WWF Tag Team Champion and Hall of Famer, Rocky Johnson, to defeat Luke Graham and Fritz von Goering.
 In December, he defeated Bobby Heenan (another WWE Hall of Famer) and Baron von Raschke (a St. Louis Hall of Famer) in a handicap match for the World Wrestling Association (WWA).

 He continued wrestling for the WWA and San Francisco in 1973, during which time he faced his first female opponent, Tanya West.
 He defeated her by countout on November 12 then, four days later, beat her team in a six-person mixed tag match.
 In December, he returned to the Mid-America territory, defeating Tony Santos in Nashville, Tennessee, on December 26.

 Ted's last known match was against McKigney on March 29, 1975, in Akron, Ohio.